hyperter96/gitlab-operator/doc/troubleshooting.md

 # Troubleshooting the Operator

-This document is a collection of notes and tips to assist in troubleshooting the installation of the GitLab operator and the deployment of a GitLab instance from the GitLab custom resource.
+This document is a collection of notes and tips to assist in troubleshooting the installation of the GitLab Operator and the deployment of a GitLab instance from the GitLab custom resource.

 ## Installation problems